 Currently only the ashcan version released at GenCon is available.
 Only 250 copies of the ashcan were printed.
-A full distribution copy with final art, index, and corrections might be released.
+A full distribution copy with final art, index, and corrections was planned but has not been released.

 From the book:

 The first Cthulhu Dark Ages was a success, spawning several monographs.
 Unfortunately, it never received official support in the form of released-to-distribution books.
 Rather than reprint the original Cthulhu Dark Ages, Chaosium decided to produce an updated version, with an increased page count.
 Andi and I were handed the task of building upon Stephane’s original masterpiece.
 As a fan of the first edition, and somebody with an advanced degree in 10th century history, I was thrilled.
 Deciding how to update it and increase its value as a game proved a monumental challenge.
 One of the most important changes is that the new Cthulhu Dark Ages is a supplement, not a standalone product.
 While most of the rules you need to play are contained within, the book does reference some spells and creatures from the core Call of Cthulhu rulebook.